Using PiNN

 Checkout quick start to get started.
 See the

 notebook examples for more examples.
-More details and available parameters can be found in tab Usage
+More details and available parameters can be found in tab Usage.
+To integrate PiNN with workflow, parameters of model and network can be set by using yaml format configuration file, and template can be found in their Usage page, respectly.

 If you are interested in a specific application, e.g. fitting a machine-learned potential, read the available options of the potential model and network (likely PiNet2) you'd like to use.